What is Skimo?

 Types of Race Disciplines

 Individual races are the most popular in the US.
-A course typically involves a mass start with numerous ascents and descents.
+A course typically involves a mass start and includes numerous ascents and descents.
 Races usually last from an hour-and-a-half to two hours, with at least one ascent where athletes need to remove their skis and boot pack.

 Teams races are the most traditional form of the sport, with all early races being based on team events.
-Teams are comprised of two or three athletes, of the same sex and same age category for USA Skimo/ISMF rankings.
-This is a spectacular event that takes the athletes to the mountain tops, and include at least 3 ascents and descents.
-Long distance races include even more.
+Teams are comprised of two or three athletes; teams must include participants in the same sex and same age category to qualify for USA Skimo/ISMF rankings.
+These are often spectacular events that take the athletes to beautiful mountaintops and include more technical descents.

-Relay races involve teams of three or four athletes, with each member of the team completing a short circuit one after the other.
-The relay is another fast event, each circuit lasts about 15 minutes and includes two ascents and descents.
+Mixed relay races involve teams of two athletes – one male and one female – with each member of the team completing a short circuit one after the other.
+The relay is another fast event; each circuit lasts about 15 minutes and includes two ascents and descents.

 Skimo Equipment & Gear